How to Safely Paint a Baby’s Crib – Simple Steps to Follow

 Step 4

 Paint the crib with safe, non-toxic paint.
 Wait for four to six hours and then repaint it.
-Before applying the second coat, do check for drips or left spots.
-Light sand the paint drip and apply spot paint on left spots.
+Before applying the second coat, check for drips or left spots.
+Light sand the paint drip and apply spot paint on any spots left.
 When it dries, apply the second coat.
-Do remember to use a good quality brush.
-You may have purchased the best paint but a sub-par brush will not produce the best results.
-Professional-like paint job is done by high-quality brush.
-So remember to use a high-quality brush.
-Do remember to buy paintbrushes in medium to small size.
-Medium for large surfaces and small brushes to paint the nooks and difficult to reach parts.
-You can also use a good quality paint sprayer.
-After the paint dries, you can also make designs or write anything on the crib using design stencils available in the market.
-It will add to the design and customise your crib.
+Do remember to use a good-quality brush.
+You may have purchased the best paint, but a sub-par brush will not produce the best results.
+A professional paint job is done with a high-quality brush.
+The paintbrushes should be medium to small size.
+Medium for large surfaces and small brushes to paint the nooks and difficult-to-reach parts.
+You can also use a paint sprayer for quick results.
+After the paint dries, you can make designs of your choice or write anything on the crib using the design stencils available.

 Step 5

 This is an optional step.
-You can do it or skip it as per your choice.
-When the second coat of paint dries, you can apply a top coat of a safe clear finish to the crib.
-The clear finish topcoat doesn’t add any benefit to the painting job, but just makes the paint more durable or in case of any scratches, the top-coat gets scratched and the paint remains intact.
-Though if you have used high-quality, non-toxic paint, then the paint finish will be very durable and there is no need for the topcoat to refinish a crib.
+When the second coat of paint dries, you can apply a top coat of a safe, clear finish to the crib.
+The clear finish topcoat doesn’t add any benefit to the painting job, but it just makes the paint more durable, or in case of any scratches, the top coat gets scratched, and the paint remains intact.
+However, if you have used high-quality, non-toxic paint, then the paint finish will be very durable, and there is no need for the topcoat to refinish a crib.

 Step 6